callum-jones19/leadlight/README.md

 There is currently one optional dependency, `gnuplot`.
-This is the default plotting tool for Criterion-rs (the benchmarking tool), however if `gnuplot` is not found, Criterion will fallback to the `plotters` crate backend.
+This is the default plotting tool for Criterion-rs (the benchmarking tool), however if `gnuplot` is not found, Criterion will fall back to the `plotters` crate backend.
 This optional dependency can be installed via

 ```bash
 apt install gnuplot